xkyleann/Java_Projects/README.md

 Description: This project demonstrates my ability to combine **_physics with object oriented programming_**.
 It showcases my skills in implementing graphics, statically distributed in 3D space.

+### Project 2: [Simple Library]

+Description: This project demonstrates my ability to using **_private fields, sorting and storing books_**.
+It showcases my skills in implementing orders and sorting.

 ## Code Samples